 It is viewed, in Darwinism, that mutations, by creating genetic diversity, supply the raw material for natural selection to work on.

-“Selection” is thus a very poor choice of words for death.
+“Selection” is thus a poor choice of words for elimination, removal, extermination, failed.
 Don’t you think?
 It’s almost the equivalent of the Grim Reaper.
-The selection is implies choice, but nature has no mind to enable it to choose anything at all.
+Real selection implies choice, but nature has no mind to enable it to choose anything at all.
 Some things die, that’s it.
-And it often has nothing to do with fitness.
+And it often has little to do with fitness.
 Many species that seem to be perfectly “fit”, die out anyway.

 Again, this is not hard.